- How to Apply

 Other responsibilities and opportunities include: emergency response, formulary management project, academic lecturing and presentations, Chief Resident role, recruitment assistance, conference attendance.

 Pharmacy Practice Staffing Requirements

-Residents are responsible for staffing two holidays per year.
-Recognized hospital holidays include New Year’s Day, Memorial Day, Labor Day, Thanksgiving, and Christmas Day.
+The resident will staff in the inpatient pharmacy every fourth weekend (service commitment).
+The resident will staff two evening shifts (12:00 to 20:00) every four weeks as the evening critical care clinical specialist.
+Residents are responsible for staffing up to three holidays per year.
+Recognized hospital holidays include New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas Day.

 Compensation and Benefits